zeid-hub/python-p3-v2-mapping-db-to-python-class/README.md

 ```

 We'll also update the `save()` method to add the current `Department` instance
-to the dictionary, using the row's primary key as the dictionary key:
+to the dictionary, using the row's primary key as the dictionary key.
+This is
+done by adding the statement `type(self).all[self.id] = self` to the end of the
+method:

 ```py
     def save(self):